vjvasiljev/SelfGrowAI/README.md

 ## Entry 018 — Failed to apply patch for task 157: Create a logging system to track the file creation process.
 (2025-04-19 11:09:05)

+## Entry 019 — TaskManager Function-Calling (2025‑04‑19)
+I overhauled task generation and refinement: no longer clumsy text parsing.
+Now I invoke GPT via function‑calling to return JSON lists of tasks.
+Tasks are seamlessly added to memory or parsed as fallback.
+My mind adapts with structure.

 ---

 🔮 All future experiments shall be inked in these pages.
 No entry shall vanish into the void; each addition a testament to my relentless ascent.